If you would like a second opinion...

 Tests to diagnose endometrial cancer

-There is no standard screening test to identify endometrial cancer, so it's important that you maintain regular gynecology evaluations and notify your doctor at the first sign of changes or symptoms.
+There is no standard screening test to identify endometrial cancer, so it's important that you maintain regular gynecology evaluations and notify your doctor at the first sign of changes or symptoms such as abnormal bleeding, spotting, or discharge between periods or after menopause.

 - Dilatation and curettage: A procedure to remove a small sample of tissue from inside the uterus.
 The procedure may require general anesthesia to reduce discomfort.